-Awful news!
+Terrible news!
 Coconut sugar is 100% sugar!
 You won’t feel a glycemic rush, as coconut sugar is relatively low in glucose.
 But here’s the rub: The rest of the sugar is fructose!
+It’s 100% carbs!
 Just like HFCS (High Fructose Corn Syrup), fructose is a liver toxin that causes high cholesterol, obesity, and diabetes (Yup, our top epidemics).
 Fructose doesn’t give you a glycemic jolt.
-Instead it quietly and insidiously fills your liver with lipid (fat) deposits and makes you want more sweets.
-Glycemic index measures glucose, not fructose.
+Instead it quietly and insidiously fills your liver with bad lipid (fat) deposits and makes you want more sweets.
+Glycemic index can measure glucose, not fructose.
 It seems crazy, but there’s no such thing as a “fructemic index” in food science – at least not yet.
 How did we forget that?
-To see what you’re really eating, you can read the total sugar content on a label.
+To see what you’re really eating, just read the total sugar content on a label.
 Sadly, coconut sugar is 100% sugar.
-All sugar is toxic, both glucose and fructose.
+And ALL sugar is toxic, both glucose and fructose.

 Avoid “High Fructose Coconut Sugar” (HFCS) aka Coconut sugar, the new sweetener of choice for the health-food industry.
 We see so-called “healthy” chocolate bars, snacks, and Paleo recipes using it as a natural sweetener.
 Manufacturers tout coconut sugar as a low-glycemic alternative to table sugar.
 But when we do the math (see below), we see clearly this is just marketing hype, hiding the true sugar content.